-According to the findings of the present study, the quality of published articles in relation to the effect of herbal products on the healing of nipple fissures in lactating women based on the CONSORT checklist is not optimal.
-Paying attention to the health of women and newborns and encouraging and promoting exclusive breastfeeding is very important, because the results of clinical trials are the basis of evidencebased medicine.
-On the other hand, the tendency to use complementary medicine, especially medicinal plants, is high, so it is necessary to design and report research in this field based on standards of the correct methods.
-This is possible through training researchers and iournal editors and reviewers use standardized and coordinated guidelines and checklists for research design, implementation, and reports.
+According to the findings of the present study, the quality of published articles in relation to the effect of herbal products on the healing of nipple fissures in in lactating women based on the CONSORT checklist is not optimal.
+Paying attention to the health of women and newborns and encouraging and promoting exclusive breastfeeding is very important.
+Because the results of clinical trial studies are the basis of evidence-based medicine.
+On the other hand, the tendency to use complementary medicine, especially medicinal plants, is high, so it is necessary to design and report research in this field based on standards of the correct method.
+This is possible through training researchers and journal editors to use standardized and coordinated guidelines and checklists for research design, implementation, and reports.